§ 4002. Definitions

 3-B. Child sex trafficking.
 “Child sex trafficking” means the recruitment, harboring, transportation, provision or obtaining of a child for the purposes of a commercial sex act as defined in 22 United States Code, Section 7102(4).

 4. Custodial parent.
 “Custodial parent” means a parent with custody.

 5. Custodian.
 “Custodian” means the person who has legal custody and power over the person of a child.

 5-A. Foster parent.
 “Foster parent” means a person whose home is licensed by the department as a family foster home as defined in section 8101, subsection 3 and with whom the child lives pursuant to a court order or agreement with the department.

-5-B. Fetal alcohol spectrum disorders.
-“Fetal alcohol spectrum disorders” means conditions whose effects include having facial characteristics, growth restriction, central nervous system abnormalities or other characteristics consistent with prenatal alcohol exposure identified in a child from birth to 12 months of age.
+5-B. Fetal alcohol spectrum disorder.
+“Fetal alcohol spectrum disorder” means a condition whose effects include having facial characteristics, growth restriction, central nervous system abnormalities or other characteristics consistent with prenatal alcohol exposure identified in a child from birth to 12 months of age.

 5-C. Grandparent.
 “Grandparent” means the parent of a child’s parent.